mad-ady/odroid-cpu-control/README.md

 ```
 ./odroid-xu3-cpu-control [options]

-Options:
  -l, --list                 List a parameter
  -s, --set                  Set a parameter
- -g, --governor <governor>       Select a governor (available in cpufreq-info)
+ -g, --governor <governor>  Select a governor
- -c, --cpu <number>              The CPU to edit/query.
-Leave blank for all CPUs
+ -c, --cpu <number|range>   The CPU to edit/query.
+Leave blank for all CPUs.
+Valid syntax:
+                            0; 0,4; 0,4,5-7; 0-7
- -m, --min <number>              The minimum CPU frequency (must be supported by governor and CPU.
-More info in cpufreq-info)
+ -m, --min <number>         The minimum CPU frequency (must be supported by governor and CPU)
- -M, --max <number>              The maximum CPU frequency (must be supported by governor and CPU.
-More info in cpufreq-info)
+ -M, --max <number>         The maximum CPU frequency (must be supported by governor and CPU)
  -f, --frequency            The current CPU frequency
  -q, --quiet                Don't display much output when setting a parameter
  -h, --help                 Show this help screen
 ```
 Examples: